7 Trendy Ways to Display Kids Art at Home

 1. Create A Kids’ Art Gallery Wall

-For a clean, cohesive look, choose frames in the same style/color.
+For a clean, cohesive look, choose frames in the same style and color.

 For a playful, eclectic vibe, mix up the styles, sizes, and colors.

-While there are many options out there, we personally enjoy the look and functionality of Dynamic Frames.
-The front-opening feature makes it easy to store and rotate kids' art pieces.
+While there are many options, we enjoy the look and functionality of Dynamic Frames.
+The front-opening feature makes it easy to store and rotate pieces without removing the frame from the wall.
+If you're ready to hang, this post on framing your child's art covers the practical side.

 2. Set Up a DIY Pin Board

-A pinboard is a simple, kid-friendly way to showcase multiple pieces of art in an organized way.
+A pinboard is a simple, kid-friendly way to showcase multiple pieces in a way that stays accessible and easy to update.
 You can use cork, fabric, or magnetic boards for kids to pin their latest creations.
-The benefits:

 Encourages kids to participate in curating their own art space.